Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 ![‘Normal Map Tree’ demo scene, a tree without and with a normal map](/FlatKit_Manual_Images/normalmap-trees.png){:.image-fancy}

 {:.image-caption}
-‘Normal Map Tree’ demo scene, a tree without and with a normal map
+[Normal Map Tree](/demo-scenes/#normal-map-tree/) Demo scene, a tree without and with a normal map

 **Emission** Enables Emission map part of the shader.